The Nature Connection Summer Camp

 About

-• Schedule: Overnight camps run 4 days and 3 nights, with Boys Outdoor Explore June 22–25 and Girls Outdoor Explore July 6–9; Delta Day Camps run Monday–Thursday, 9:00am–3:00pm; the “Send it!”
-Bike Tech Camp meets as half days Monday–Thursday with a full day on Friday.
+• Schedule: Overnight camps run 4 days and 3 nights, with drop off on Monday at 8:30am and pickup on Thursday at 1:00pm; Delta Day Camp runs Monday–Thursday, 9:00am–3:00pm; “Send it!”
+Bike Tech 101 Camp meets as half days in the morning Monday–Thursday with a full day on Friday.

-• Price: Overnight Camps are $300 per week; Delta Day Camp is $225 per week; the “Send it!”
-Bike Tech Day Camp is free through DCSD Career Explorations Camps, and scholarships are available.
+• Price: Overnight Camps: $300 per week; Delta Day Camp: $225 per week; “Send it!”
+Bike Tech Day Camp/Bike Tech 101 Camp is offered free of charge through DCSD Career Explorations Camps.

-The Nature Connection states that its mission is to eliminate barriers to the outdoors for youth and families in Delta County and Olathe.
-It works with partners, agencies, local businesses, and funders to bring outdoor learning and experiences to K–12 students, and to create summer jobs, training opportunities, and internships for high school students.
-The Nature Connection notes that it has worked with GOCO and coalition partners to invest close to $2 million in connecting trails, climbing boulders, outdoor classrooms, and related projects, and that part of its operation is conducted on public lands under special permits from the U.S. Bureau of Land Management and the United States Forest Service.
+The Nature Connection states that it is dedicated to eliminating barriers to the outdoors for youth and families in Delta County and Olathe.
+It works with partners to bring outdoor learning and experiences to students in Delta County and Olathe K–12 schools, and it partners with agencies, local businesses, and funders to create summer jobs, training, and internships for high school students.
+The organization reports that it has worked with GOCO and coalition partners to invest close to $2 million in connecting trails, climbing boulders, outdoor classrooms, and related projects, and that part of its operation is conducted on public lands under special permits from the U.S. Bureau of Land Management and the United States Forest Service.
 The Nature Connection (Delta County School District 50J) states that it is an equal opportunity service provider and employer and operates under permit from the USDA Forest Service, Grand Mesa, Uncompahgre, and Gunnison National Forests.
+It hosts up to eight weeks of summer camp, with each week including off-site field trips, and offers overnight camp options with meals provided, as well as free lunch provided by Delta County School District for certain camps.
+Delta Day Camp offers themes such as Wheels Down, Outdoor Olympics, Passport to the Western Slope, Outdoor Artists, and Climb Time, and campers earn stamps in their passport as they visit new places, accomplish challenges, and discover local plants and animals.
+The Nature Connection also offers family programs such as Full Moon Family Free Ski and Community Rake & Ride, runs a Pathways program that prepares local youth for jobs in the emerging outdoor economy, and states that it envisions every child accessing trails and outdoor learning opportunities directly from their school yards.

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.